Extension from Precoloured Sets of Edges: Introduction

 \subsection{Main Results}

 Although it appears that the LCC and our conjecture are independent statements, we have obtained several results corresponding to specific areas of success in list edge-colouring.
-For clarity, in this subsection we mostly present our main results restricted to precoloured matchings, but more general statements hold.
-In summary, we have confirmed Conjecture~\ref{conj:main} for bipartite multigraphs, subcubic multigraphs, and planar graphs of large enough maximum degree; we have also obtained a precolouring extension variant of Shannon's theorem.
+In summary, we confirm Conjecture~\ref{conj:main} for bipartite multigraphs, subcubic multigraphs, and planar graphs of large enough maximum degree.
+We also obtain a precolouring extension variant of Shannon's theorem, and we confirm a relaxed version of Conjecture~\ref{conj:main}, where the extended edge-colouring \emph{avoids} some prescribed colours on a matching.
+Furthermore, all of these partial results hold in the more general context where the precoloured set is allowed to be a distance-$1$ matching, rather than the distance-$2$ matching required by Conjecture~\ref{conj:main}.
+In fact, in this section we mostly present our main results restricted to precoloured matchings, to aid clarity, even when yet more general statements hold.

 Our first result is an edge-precolouring extension of K\H{o}nig's theorem that any bipartite multigraph~$G$ is $\Delta(G)$-edge-colourable, whereas the subsequent result is an edge-precolouring analogue of Shannon's theorem that any multigraph~$G$ is $\bigl\lfloor\tfrac32\Delta(G)\bigr\rfloor$-edge-colourable.